syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Dealing-with-Suggestion-Box.md

 ## Avoid opening suggestion box

-To avoid the drop down open, you can set the `SuggestionBoxPlacement` API to None.
+To avoid opening the drop-down, you can set the `SuggestionBoxPlacement` API to None.

 {% tabs %}